 userIdslist property is specified as

-userIds: in the refresh section of the card, the card is not automatically refreshed.
+userIds: in the refresh section of the card, the card isn't automatically refreshed.
 Instead, a Refresh Card option is displayed to the user in the triple dot menu in Teams web client or desktop and in the long press context menu in Teams mobile, that is, Android or iOS to manually refresh the card.
 Alternatively, you may choose to skip

 userIdsin the refresh property altogether in case the scenario involves <=60 members in Teams group chats or channels.
 The Teams client automatically invokes refresh calls for all the users if the group or channel has <=60 users.

 UserIds property is added because channels in Teams can include a large number of members.
 If all members are viewing the channel at the same time, an unconditional automatic refresh results in many concurrent calls to the bot.
 The

 userIdsproperty must always be included to identify which users must get an automatic refresh with a maximum of 60 (sixty) user MRIs.

 You can fetch Teams conversation member's user MRIs.
 For more information on how to add in userIds list in refresh section of Adaptive Card, see fetch roster or user profile.